BestChoripans/Code-Arduino/README.md

 This code can do multiple things some of them are:

-* Line Follow using Position
+* Line Follow using Position and PID
 * Position reading using a QTRSensor
 * Test the Servos
 * Test the reading values from the QTRSensor